 Devastating effects of retreating ice in Greenland and rising seas in the Pacific frame an elegantly conceived climate-change cautionary tale.

 The juxtaposition of a palace turned luxury hotel and the school beneath its walls creates an eloquent portrait of life in an Indian village.

-The sacred funeral tradition of Sky Burial reveals how rampant tourism and commercialization of culture is tearing modern Tibet apart.
+The sacred funeral tradition of Sky Burial reveals the tourism and commercialization of culture in Tibet.